giellalt/giellalt.github.io/infra/SetUpTheFiles.md

 In the accepted solution, the value of `core.precomposeunicode` is `true`, but changes in how macOS handles filename encoding have largely solved this problem.
 Try both `true` and `false`, and remember to delete the repo and re-clone between each change.

-## 2. Set up the files
+## 2. Working with the files

 ### Check-in rights

-In git, you need to be _menber of the team_ of the git repository (each language) you want to check in files for.
-If you are not, go to the git page for your language ([the list is here](../LanguageModels.md)).
-Look for contact information, and ask the relevant persons for checkin rights.
+In GitHub, you need to have write access to the git repository (one for each language) you want to push changes for.
+If you do not, go to the GitHub page for your language ([the list is here](../LanguageModels.md)).
+Look for contact information, and ask the relevant persons for write access.

-### Editing you settings file
+### Editing your settings file

 In your home catalogue you have a bash settings file `.profile` (= standard for users of the giella infrastructure) or perhaps `.bashrc` for some users.
 Edit this file as follows: